-In response to similar legislation (SB 262), officials from the Department of Health and Senior Services (DHSS), Division of Regulation and Licensure (DRL) stated §195.550 of the proposed legislation requires that all prescriptions, beginning January 1, 2021, be made electronically, unless certain exceptions are met.
+Officials from the DHSS, Division of Regulation and Licensure (DRL) state §195.550 of the proposed legislation requires that all prescriptions, beginning January 1, 2021, be made electronically, unless certain exceptions are met.
 It is assumed that the DRL's Section for Health Standards and Licensure's (HSL) Bureau of Narcotics and Dangerous Drugs (BNDD) will assume the duties set forth in the proposed section.
 BNDD will require additional staff to implement the legislation (hired September 1, 2019).